Nine Fitness Website Design Ideas for 2025

 SPAR Boxing uses video backgrounds to show the energy of their fitness class experiences on their website home page.

-Short, looping video backgrounds can be a powerful way to show what being part of one of your classes really looks like.
-Video is a compelling medium; potential clients love getting an inside look before buying.
+Short, looping video backgrounds can be one of the most effective fitness website design ideas as you have the opportunity to show what being part of one of your classes really looks like.
+Video is a compelling medium; potential clients love getting an inside look before making a purchase.

 According to a 2021 survey by Lemonlight, 94% of those surveyed indicated that watching a video has helped them make a purchasing decision at least once.
 By incorporating video backgrounds into your website, you're helping people feel more confident about making decisions.